ikestevens/hexify/README.md

 # Hexify
-Program to hexify an image and make a little gif
+Program to hexify an image and make a little gif and video

 ## Steps